eoscostarica/eos-rate/README.md

 ## Architecture

-- We are going start with a MongoDB on the cloud to ratings replica data store for fast queries.
+- We are going start with a third party full history service for querying chain data.
-- Once the new racks are in place and we have a node with history plugin we can query that mongodb instead.
+- Our goal is to have a local API node with full history and mongodb plugin for faster and custom queries.
-- Rating will only be possible on desktop thru scatter in the first version.
+- Rating will only be possible on desktop thru scatter in the initial release.
 - Mobile will be read only for now.

 First Phase